So you’re going to be a grandparent — congratulations!

 - Formula-fed babies may have an increased risk of cot death.

 - Formula milk is harder to digest and gives baby foul smelling bowel movements.
-Baby is more likely to suffer constipation.
+Baby is more likely to suffer constipation or colic.

 - Bottle-feeding is expensive – milk, bottles and teats, steriliser, bottle bag – they all add up.
 Breastfeeding requires no special equipment and costs nothing.

 - Breast milk has exactly the right amount of each nutrient baby needs.
 Research finds new nutrients in breast milk all the time, and then manufacturers try to add some of these to the artificial milks on the market.